 7 Things to Look at When Trying to Find Deck Problems

 It is always best to start with the easy items and work your way to the more difficult deck problems.
-These problems can exist in all versions of mower deck including those on walk-behind, zero turn, and riding lawn mowers.
+These problems can exist in all versions of the mower deck including those on walk-behind, zero-turn, and riding lawn mowers.

 Remove Spark Plug Boot and Key From Your Lawn Mower for Safety.